tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Menu</b>
 - Check all buttons and information (including number of Ads and $$ cost, hidden if no ads)
 - Hover over Ad images and check zooming
+- Check that menu is correctly updated after ad-visiting
 - Check ad-visiting animation
 - Check there is no text overlap in the menu for text ads
 - Check AdNauseam version number(in uBlock menu)